JetBrains/teamcity-documentation/topics/glossary.md

 Agent requirement
 : A rule that specifies if a given build configuration can run on a particular agent.
 Allows managing what agents are used for running each build configuration.

+Agent-side checkout
+: A mode when a build agent checks out a build's source files from VCS before starting the build.
+Could be [set as preferred or forced mode](vcs-checkout-mode.md).
+Alternative to server-side checkout.

 Agent Work Directory
 : A directory on a build agent that contains default checkout directories.
 By default, it is the same as the Agent Home Directory.